Ah, green tea! So refreshing and clear...

 This antioxidant powerhouse of a tea has taken the world by storm in recent years, and with good reason!
 A great green tea is as delicious as it is healthy, and green tea quality here in North America is on the rise.

-Whether you find it to be exotic or everyday, if it's a whole new world or your go-to brew, we've got your green tea needs covered.
+Whether you find it to be exotic or everyday, or whether it's a whole new world or your go-to brew, we've got you covered with the most premium green teas online.
 Here's a quick guide to get you started:

 Green Tea FAQ's